Right to repair: United States

+Australia

+The right-to-repair has limited application.
+In 2021, the Productivity Commission released a report with many recommendation around the right to repair.
+In 2022, legislative changes introduced "The Motor Vehicle Repair and Service Information Sharing Scheme", which requires manufacturers, importers and others to provide information to repairers and Registered Training Organisations at a fair market price.
+It has since expanded to cover farm machinery.
+There are calls for more to be done.

 Non-government right-to-repair organizations

-There is a growing list of non-governmental organizations that advocate for the right to repair from independent NGO advocacy groups to industry sponsored organizations that advocate for their industry members.
+There is a growing list of non-governmental organizations which advocate for the right to repair, ranging from independent NGO advocacy groups to industry-sponsored organizations that advocate for their industry members.
 These groups include: